kweilip/FFStylus-json2UserCSS-converter/ReadMe.md

 ## Tips
-Similar to UserScript, add the attribute `@version` and `@updateURL` with a localhost url to trigger update easier if the file is modified.
+Similar to UserScript, add the metadata `@version` and `@updateURL` with a localhost url to trigger update easier if the file is modified.